BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 that if we terminate the Agreement other than for cause, terminate an individual Reserved Cache Node type, or terminate the Reserved Cache Node program, we will refund you a pro rata portion of any up-front fee paid in connection with any previously designated Reserved Cache Nodes.
-We may terminate any or all of your Reserved Cache Nodes if you are in breach of your payment obligations under the Agreement.
-Upon expiration or termination of the term of a Reserved Cache Node, standard on-demand usage prices will apply to the cache nodes you use.
+Upon expiration or termination of the term of a Reserved Cache Node, standard on- demand usage prices will apply to the cache nodes you use.

 ####  18\.
 AWS GovCloud (US) Service Terms